 There are many misconceptions about the origin of Tantric Massage

-It did not originate in India thousands of years ago, but first started to become popular in California in the 1980s.
+It did not originate in India thousands of years ago, but first started to become popular at the ashram of Rajneesh in Pune, India in the 1970’s and then spread to California in the 1980s.
 Tantric massage has nothing to do with Tantra in the true sense of the term.

 Margot Anand was a graduate of the Sorbonne University in Paris.
 Like many other ‘seekers’ in the 1970s, she was drawn to India and stayed for some time at the ashram of Rajneesh in Poona.
 Rajneesh, whose name was later changed to Osho, was a controversial guru, who was said to have owned 99 Rolls Royces and promoted his own brand of tantra, which has later been called neo-tantra.
 He encouraged his large group of followers to get rid of their inhibitions, particularly their sexual inhibitions, and many of them started leading groups in bodywork, massage and various psychological techniques which were popular at the time.
 Margot Anand designed a practice which was to become known as Skydancing Tantra.
 She led workshops at the ashram and later went to live in California, where she wrote books, led retreats and built up a large Skydancing Tantra Institute which now has branches all over the world.